| 70.39 -2.25 (-3.1%) | 03-04 16:00 | |||||||||||||

 |||

-Price has closed above its short-term moving average.
+Price has closed below its short-term moving average.
 Short-term moving average is currently above mid-term; and above long-term moving average.
-From the relationship between price and moving averages: This stock is BULLISH in short-term; and BULLISH in mid-long term.[ WRB ] has closed above bottom band by 33.6%.
-Bollinger Bands are 61.9% wider than normal.
-The large width of the bands suggest high volatility as compared to its normal range.
-The bands have been in this wide range for 4 days.
-This is a sign that the current trend might continue.
+From the relationship between price and moving averages: This stock is NEUTRAL in short-term; and NEUTRAL in mid-long term.[ WRB ] has closed above bottom band by 22.5%.
+Bollinger Bands are 45.2% narrower than normal.
+The narrow width of the bands suggests low volatility as compared to its normal range.
+The bands have been in this narrow range for 1 bars.
+This is a sign that the market may be about to initiate a new trend.

 | If tomorrow: | Open lower | Open higher |